nvb-uy/Prominent/PACK_CHANGELOG.md

 - Replaced Poseidon's Breakfast with a Protection IV book
 - Misc formatting changes to tutorial questline

+## Loot Changes
+- Increased loot chance of uniques and runic weapons and items (Like Runic Tablets) slightly

 ## Other Changes
 - Re-added Overflowing Bars and fixed the empty heart bug (Thanks Fuzs <3)
 - Changed A Bard's Tale description to explain that you need to in a party (or allied) with the players that you want to buff
-- Gray UI Text is now orange to improve readability (Thanks Vindocel for the original shader implementation)
+- Gray UI Text is now orange to improve readability (Thanks Vindocel for the original shader implementation <3)
-- UI now supports EMI (Thanks Arssenic)
+- UI now supports EMI (Thanks Arssenic <3)
 - Fixed crafting table not being shown in backpacks

 ## Mods